baldurbjarnason/this-is-not-a-book/Introduction.md

 collection to be browsed, dropped in and out of and bookmarked (digitally or otherwise), commented upon and improved by time.

-This book is for writers, artists, designers and programmers.
+This site is for writers, artists, designers and programmers.
 It is for anyone working with books, with digital technologies, with theatre and in film.
 It is for transmedia specialists, experience architects and everyone else with a brilliant job title.
 It’s about how we make work.